google/oboe/docs/GettingStarted.md

 ```
 Note that this implementation computes  sine values at run-time for simplicity,
 rather than pre-computing them.
-Additionally, best practice is to implement a separate callback class, rather
+Additionally, best practice is to implement a separate data callback class, rather
-than managing the stream and defining its callback in the same class.
+than managing the stream and defining its data callback in the same class.
 This class also automatically starts the stream upon construction.
 Typically,
 the stream is queried for information prior to being started (e.g. burst size),
 and started upon user input.